-Palace (2-6 players) - Also called "Sh**head" or "Karma".
+Palace (2-6 players) - Also called "Sh**head", "Karma" or "Idiot".
 A very light casual game, where the aim is to avoid being last to get rid of your cards.
 Players each have a row of three face down cards, a row of three face up cards covering these, and a hand of three cards.
 On your turn you play cards equal or higher than the card on the discard pile, otherwise you pick up the entire pile.

 President (3-16 players) - Classically known as "Chairman," "Scum," or "A**hole", and fun for groups, this is an easy introduction to the family of climbing games.
 The aim is to get rid of cards as soon as possible, and you must play at least as many cards as the previous player, but with higher values.
 Depending on the order in which players go out, a new hierarchy of players is established.
 A variation of this was published commercially as The Great Dalmuti.
 For more advanced climbing games, see Big Two later on this list.

 Ranter-Go-Round (3-12 players) - This is also known as "Screw Your Neighbor", "Chase The Ace" or "Cuckoo", with slight variations.
 A simple game of passing cards around, with a high luck element, the player with the lowest card at the end loses a chip, and the aim is to avoid being eliminated by losing your chips.